Before you’ll learn how to stop self sabotaging, it’s time to admit it: you are your own worst enemy. Nobody gets in

 Did you push away the person you loved so much to the extent where they will never want to get back together with you?

 Why did you hurt your chances of getting that promotion after you had worked so hard for it?

 For example, research testifies that 90% of lottery winners lose every single penny within 5 years of winning the jackpot – how could this be?
 Continue reading and find out.

 - Allowing the dishes to pile up all week, even though you know how difficult it is to wash the pile and you promised yourself it would never get to that point.

-- Taking unreasonable and dangerous risks (physically, emotionally, and financially).
+- Taking irrational and dangerous risks (physically, emotionally, and financially).

 - Consuming pills that damage your body, wreak havoc your immune system, and upset your overall gut-brain balance.

 - Talking behind a coworkers’ back, even though you promised yourself you wouldn’t engage in gossip again.